TrafficPLANit/PLANitMatsim/README.md

 ![Master Branch](https://github.com/TrafficPLANit/PLANit/actions/workflows/maven_master.yml/badge.svg?branch=master)
 ![Develop Branch](https://github.com/TrafficPLANit/PLANit/actions/workflows/maven_develop.yml/badge.svg?branch=develop)

-Repository allowing one to write a PLANit network to disk as a MATSIM (intermodal) network.
+Repository allowing one to write a PLANit network with or without transit services to disk as a MATSim network with or without transit services.

 > This repository has been implemented by the University of Sydney for the ATRC project.
 The ATRC is a project lead by the Australian Urban Research Infrastructure Network (AURIN) and is supported by the Australian Research Data Commons (ARDC).
 AURIN and the ARDC are funded by the National Collaborative Research Infrastructure Strategy (NCRIS).
 ATRC Investment: https://doi.org/10.47486/PL104